emcrisostomo/fswatch/README.md

 A developer who wishes to modify `fswatch` should get the sources (either from a source tarball or cloning the repository) and have the GNU Build System installed on their machine.
 Please read `README.gnu-build-system` to get further details about how to bootstrap `fswatch` from sources on your machine.

-Getting a copy of the source repository is not recommended unless you are a developer, you have the GNU Build System installed on your machine, and you know how to bootstrap it on the sources.
+Getting a copy of the source repository is not recommended unless (i) you are a developer, (ii) you have the GNU Build System installed on your machine, and (iii) you know how to bootstrap it on the sources.

+CMake-support is unofficially offered as a courtesy.

 [release]: https://github.com/emcrisostomo/fswatch/releases